 Signaling a move to provide greater transparency in sexual abuse cases in the Roman Catholic Church, Pope Francis announced the abolition of the “pontifical secrecy” rule.
 The change will allow the Vatican to share information with civil authorities.
+As sexual assault attorneys in O’Fallon, IL, we are happy to see this move toward transparency.

 The church used the rule as a long-standing classification in sexual abuse cases, saying confidentiality was needed to protect its in-house legal process as well as the privacy of victims.
 However, critics charged that it allowed the church to conceal abusers as well as the depth of the crisis.